Share

 In 117 AT multiple ships were launched from Earth to Luna over the course of several months carrying people and supplies.
 These resources were combined into an outpost consisting of almost 200 colonists.
 Initially quite heavily dependent on the Earth, over the next few decades Artemis began to grow increasingly self-sufficient as mining developed, more colonists arrived, and new technologies were created and refined.
 However, complete self-sufficiency was not developed until about a century after its establishment.
 Artemis, and the colonies that followed it, also benefited from the mass driver that had been constructed on the moon in 98 AT.

 Several more colonies were established on Luna during this time.
 Because these new colonies had superior technology to start out, as well as the early development trials of the colonies before them to learn from, they began to surpass Artemis in production and population.
-Because of this, several decades after its establishment (in 136 A.T.) it was proposed to decommission Artemis and move its useful resources to the other Luna colonies, while leaving much of the aged and outdated resources behind.
+Because of this, several decades after its establishment (in 136 AT) it was proposed to decommission Artemis and move its useful resources to the other Luna colonies, while leaving much of the aged and outdated resources behind.
 However, intervention by several private investors helped the colony to persevere.

 Asherah also housed a small civilian sector, where those working or visiting the station could live.
 This sector, revered for its lavishness, eventually became overcrowded and the population expanded throughout much of the industrial sections of the station.

 During its time of residential popularity, Asherah provided the leaders of Artemis with new business ideas.
-Around 229 AT Bubblehabs were growing in popularity, and so Artemis collaborated with several other Lunar cities to develop a new series of bubblehabs called the Four Seasons.
+Around 229 AT bubblehabs were growing in popularity, and so Artemis collaborated with several other Lunar cities to develop a new series of bubblehabs called the Four Seasons.
 These habitats consisted of four connected domes, each one in a month-long state of a single Earth season; at any given time, there was one habitat each for summer, autumn, winter, and spring.
-As decades past, bubblehabs grew more and more popular and the Four Seasons series became widespread.
+As decades passed, bubblehabs grew more and more popular and the Four Seasons series became widespread.
 Most of the habs were constructed from seeds in Saturn's atmosphere, where they proved extremely popular among baselines and near-baselines.

 Artemis during the Technocalypse and Great Expulsion